minhvip20956/wireguard-install/README.md

 - For IOS: [https://itunes.apple.com/us/app/wireguard/id1441195209?ls=1&mt=8](https://itunes.apple.com/us/app/wireguard/id1441195209?ls=1&mt=8)

 ### IV.
 Move Version 1 to Version 2 (lost all key)
 *If you are running well script V1.
 It is not necessary to upgrade to V2.
-I will support both versions*
+I will support both versions.*
 - run "cmvpn" and choice remove Wireguard
 - Delete all conf for user file in directory
 - Run Command Version 2